sschmid/pw-terminal-password-manager/README.md

 one from `PW_KEYCHAINS` using the fuzzy finder.

 ![pw-fzf](readme/pw-dbs.png)

-## Automatic keychain discovery

-Plugins that support automatic keychain discovery will automatically search for keychains in the current directory and add them to the `PW_KEYCHAINS` array.
-This way you can keep your keychains in the same directory as your project and `pw` will automatically discover and use them.

 ## Using `pw` in a command or script
 Use `pw` to avoid leaking secrets in scripts that you share or commit.